Title: Dark Matter

 And someone is hunting him.

-I mean it was alright but it was basically a draft of ‘Recursion’ which I read prior to this as an ARC.
+I mean it was alright but it was basically a draft version of ‘Recursion‘ which I read prior to this.

 Crouch has definite stylistic patterns with his writing that I found incredibly boring to read about second time around.